Leaders Know Unconscious Bias Is Not Political (Unconscious Bias Series Part 1)

 Leaders Clarify Risk Opportunities

 We talk a lot about creating environments where innovation and creative problem-solving can happen.
 This involves risk.
 We’re supposed to never punish mistakes; instead, we are to learn from them.
 However, this can be idealistic.
-There are times when the … Read More
+There are times when the stakes are high enough that failure can cause serious problems, not just learning opportunities.
+People … Read more

 Leaders Share Resources Instead of Hoarding Them